Marshall vs. Florida International NCAA Football Odds, Plays and Insights | October 30, 2021

 Florida International Stats and Trends

-- Florida International's games this season have hit the over on four of six set point totals (66.7%).
+- Florida International has hit the over in 66.7% of its opportunities this year (four times over six games with a set point total).

-- This season the Panthers score four more points per game (26.6) than the Thundering Herd surrender (22.6).

 - The Panthers have turned the ball over nine times, four fewer times than the Thundering Herd have forced turnovers (13).